wagtail/wagtail/docs/editor_manual/new_pages/creating_body_content.rst

 Rich text fields
 ================

 Most of the time though, you need formatting options to create beautiful looking pages.
-So some fields have many of the options you would expect from a word processor.
-These are referred to as "rich text" fields.
+Wagtail provides "rich text" fields, which have formatting options similar to those of word processors.

 .. image:: ../../_static/images/screen11.1_streamfield_richtext.png